uzh-bf/klicker-docs/docusaurus/docs/doc5.md

 2. Drag & Drop a question from the question list here to create a new question block.
 3. Drag & Drop a question from the question list here to add a question to an existing question block.

+4. (Click this button to discard this session draft.)

 After all the questions are placed in a new session, there are two ways to save the session.
 Either
-4. save and close the session or
+5. save and close the session or
-5. save and start the session.
+6. save and start the session.
 You will be redirected to the [Running Session](doc7.md) screen.

 ![Create a Session](assets/create_session.png)